Urethrectomy

 What to expect after the procedure?

-• Any anaesthetic has its risks and the anaesthetist will explain all such risks.
+• Any anesthetic has its risks, and the anesthetist will explain all such risks.

 • If this is the only operation you have undergone, you will be sent home as soon as the drain is removed on D2 or D3.